-Type The output engine to use.
+Туре The output engine to use.
 Set this parameter to CFS.
 CfsHost The host name or IP address of your CFS.
 CfsPort The ACI port of your CFS.
 XslTemplate The path to the XSL template to use to transform records into documents.
-Media Server includes an XSL template for sending documents to CFS (configurations/xs1/toCFS.xs1) in the Media output.
+Media Server includes an XSL template for sending documents to CFS (configurations/xsl/toCFS.xsl) in the Media Server installation directory.
+Input (Optional) A comma-separated list of the tracks that you want to output.
 Specify one or more tracks.
 If you do not set this parameter, the engine outputs all tracks that are configured by default as 'output' tracks.
-For information about whether a track is considered an
+For information about whether a track is considered an 'output' track, refer to documentation for your analysis, encoding, and ESP engines in the Media Server Reference .